 What is Voluntary Pre-Kindergarten?

-The purpose of the program is to provide four-year-old children identified as being educationally and economically at-risk with access to a quality educational environment, in effort to prepare them for future educational success.
-The program is of no cost to parents/guardians.
+The purpose of the program is to provide four-year-old children, identified as being educationally and economically at-risk, with access to a quality educational environment, in hopes of preparing them for future educational success.
+The program is of no cost to the parent(s)/guardian(s).

-Student admission into the Voluntary Pre-K (VPK) program is determined by income eligibility, as well as a screening process.
-Please see the attached income guidelines.
+Student admission into the Voluntary Pre-K program is determined by income eligibility, as well as a two-step screening process.
 Other factors to be considered are:

 All applicants must complete an online application as part of a pre-screening process.
 The Voluntary Pre-K online application is currently open and can be accessed by clicking here.
 Applicants eligible for additional screening will be contacted by the Department of Curriculum and Accountability.

 Final screening will take place at St. Patrick’s Presbyterian Church (710 W. White Road, Collierville, TN 38017) on Monday, May 7, 2018 or Tuesday, May 8, 2018 eligible applicants will be contacted to schedule screenings.
 Your child will need to attend with you and complete a screening on site.
 Also, all applicants must bring the originals, as well as copies (NO COPIES WILL BE MADE) of the following items:

 Applicants will have to return all application materials, in order to be considered for admissions by NOON on Friday, May 11th.

 If your child is selected to participate in the program, you will be contacted via U.S. mail and phone.
 Student selection is not based on a first come, first served basis, but is based on qualifying risk factors.
 Student enrollment space is limited.
 If your child is not accepted into the program, you will be notified by U.S. mail.

 No. Parents must transport students to and from the school campus daily.
 Daily attendance is necessary for all students to be successful.
 Before and after school care is not provided.

 Who do I contact if I have questions?